scholar-of-artifice/polyglot-security-foundations/docs/deep-dive/zero-downtime-rotation-mechanics.md

 In short, we must create a `hot reload` mechanism as seen in [reloader.go](../../overwhelming-minotaur/internal/server/reloader.go).
 This essentially decouples the `identity lifecycle` from the `process lifecycle`.
 The application continues to serve existing connections using the old (valid) context while seamlessly switching to the new credentials for new incoming requests.

 ### What is the trade-off of using `hot reload`?

+There are 2 primary trade-offs of doing this.

 <!--TODO-->